aimms/how-to/C_UI/How To download multiple files.rst

 .. note::

     * You may use this implementation also on AIMMS Cloud, since AIMMS Cloud computers are operating on Linux.
-    * You may use the AIMMS intrinsic function ``AimmsStringConstants()`` to know on which platform (Linux or windows) your AIMMS application is currently running on.
-Please refer to the `Function Reference <https://download.aimms.com/aimms/download/manuals/AIMMS_func.pdf>`_ for further details.

 Downloadable example
 +++++++++++++++++++++